Creative Writing Major at a Glance

 - 3 Advanced Workshops (at least 2 in primary genre)

 - 4 literature courses

 - 1 literary genre course (in primary genre)

 - 1 literary theory course

 - 2 Research Background Electives

-- 1 Thesis/Major Projects Workshop (winter quarter of 4th year)
+- 1 Thesis/Major Projects Workshop (Winter Quarter of fourth year)

-- BA Thesis (due in spring quarter; requires work with preceptor over 4th year)
+- BA Thesis (due in Spring Quarter; requires work with Writing and Research Advisor over fourth year)

 = 13 Courses and a Thesis

 Creative Writing courses give priority to students who have declared the major with Edgar Garcia, the Director of Undergraduate Studies (DUS).
 In instances where a class has many more applications than it has spots, priority is determined first by degree program and then by class year.

 Fundamentals in Creative Writing Seminar